 Credit: All pictures are from DJI.com website and not of my own making.

 Disclaimer: This blog is solely Tinee9’s opinions through electrical engineering experience and does not have exact knowledge of the inner workings of DJI products that would compromise IP, or patent infringement.
 DJI is not a sponsor of Tinee9 but Tinee9 is apart of DJI affiliate program to help earn revenue to keep the website going.

-To help support my website please donate so that I can continue to educate, enlighten, inspire, etc. people to invent and make the world a better place through technology.
+To help support my website please donate so that I can continue to educate, enlighten, and inspire people to invent and make the world a better place through technology.